-When thinking of table top epoxy, most people envision decor like furniture, tables, and epoxy countertops.
-These are the most common types of projects, after all.
+When thinking of table top epoxy, many people envision interior decor projects such as house furniture, table tops, and epoxy countertops.
+These are well-known project types.

-But there are two other project types that we find particularly striking when handled properly: epoxy bathroom floors and epoxy shower floors.
+In today's Spotlight, however, we'll be taking a look at two other concepts that we find particularly remarkable: epoxy bathroom floors and epoxy shower walls.

 Epoxy is often used for flooring

-Decorative epoxy flooring may be uncommon, but epoxy flooring in general isn't.
-Many homeowners will have their garage floor coated in epoxy to protect it from a variety of damaging elements.
+Decorative epoxy flooring may be uncommon, but epoxy flooring in general is not.

 Epoxy's moisture resistance makes shower walls a viable project.